SunsetQuest/NewtonPlus-Fast-BigInteger-and-BigFloat-Square-Root/README.md

     if (val * val > x)
     val--;

 **Impact:** Minor (no impact on numbers below 4e127, large impact on larger numbers)

 **Source:** None – personal idea

-Further optimization Ideas - for the rest of the world
+Further Possible Optimization Ideas - for the rest of the world
 ------------------------------------------------------

-### Possible idea: A faster “val * val”
+### Possible Optimization: A faster “val * val”

 This section was already talked earlier but wanted to bring it up again.